Why I Wrote This App

 This app was built as a modern web-based project using Microsoft Blazor and WebAssembly, partly because I wanted the challenge, and partly because I wanted the whole thing to run in the browser in a clean and direct way.
 What I thought would be fairly straightforward at first turned out to be a very good way to learn a lot more than I expected about Blazor, WASM, browser rendering, user interaction, and how to structure a game so that it stays understandable.

 One of the big attractions of Blazor and WebAssembly for this kind of app is that the game logic runs in the user’s browser instead of constantly going back to the server.
 A game like this can become very computationally expensive very quickly.
-If every movement, every calculation, every screen update, and every user action has to be handled centrally on the server.
+If every movement, every calculation, every screen update, and every user action has to be handled centrally on the server, the app would become much slower and more expensive to run.

 By moving the load from the server to the client: